 John stared out the window.
-They would be closing the window shutters all over the ship soon and he wanted one more look out before that happened.
+The window shutters all over the ship would be closing soon, and he wanted one more look out before that happened.
 They were about to flip the Galactic Enterprise around, fire the anti-

 The Galactic Enterprise would pace the meteor and get in as close as possible before launching the fighters.
 They would spend a couple of days studying and mapping the meteor and its debris field to give the Starfighters their best chance of success of planting their bombs and getting out alive.
 Then the Galactic Enterprise would drop back behind the meteor to pick up any survivors and observe the success or failure of the mission.
 Failure was not an option with the fate of the planet hanging in the balance.

-Keep her into the wind, John thought.
+Keep her in the wind, John thought.
 The Command Section was heavily armored and would protect the rest of the Galactic Enterprise from a major impact.
-The Habitat Section had zero rotational motion and was locked in 0-
+The habitat section had zero rotational motion and was locked in 0-

 “All core locks in place.”